 Hi there!

-I am open to hear to your case, as long as it does not enter in conflict with my activities at Fawema GmbH.
+I am open to hear to your case, as long as it does not enter in conflict with my daily activities at Fawema GmbH.
 Let´s talk.

 What is offered?